 Question No. 4: Will I Be Interacting Directly With You Or Someone Else In Your Office?

 The attorney you hire should have the time to meet with you in his or her office and talk with you over the telephone.
 The attorney you hire should be the attorney appearing in depositions, hearings and court on your behalf.
 The attorney you hire should be the attorney who will negotiate on your behalf and if necessary, take your case to trial.

-Here’s a little unknown truth that many people are not aware of- After you meet with the senior partner during your initial consultation, many busy law firms have secretaries, law clerks and paralegals do all the work on the file and young inexperienced associate lawyers work the file, negotiate, and even appear in court on your behalf.
+Here’s a little unknown truth that many people are not aware of: In many firms, after you meet with the senior partner during your initial consultation, the secretaries, law clerks and paralegals do all the work on the file.
+Young and inexperienced associate lawyers work the file, negotiate, and even appear in court on your behalf.
 The senior attorney or partner may rarely work or look at the file.
 This is an ugly truth that many clients are not aware of.
 Now you are!

 For this reason, if your initial consultation is scheduled with a clerk, paralegal or new associate attorney because the “experienced” partner does not have time to meet with you, we strongly suggest that you turn and run the other direction as fast as you can.

 What we’ve observed about these types of law firms is that your file will not get the attention it deserves.
 In more cases than not, the left hand does not know what the right hand is doing.
 The last thing you need is to have your file used as a “test” or “learning” case for a new non-lawyer paralegal or associate.